CarloNicolini/carlonicolini.github.io/sections/science/_posts/2020-10-19-Decision-trees-tutorial.md

 ### Classification (empirical frequencies and impurity)

-Let $C$ be the number of classes.
+Let $$C$$ be the number of classes.
 Empirical class probabilities at a node are

 $$
 \hat{\pi}_c = \frac{1}{|\mathcal{D}|} \sum_{i \in \mathcal{D}} \mathbb{I}(y_i = c), \qquad c = 1,\ldots,C.